 What is a hash value?

 Values returned by a so called hash function are called hash values (or also hash codes, digests or simply hashes).
-A hash function is any kind of function that can be used to map data of arbitrary size into data that has a fixed size.
-So called hash tables are used in computer programs for a fast data lookup.
+Hash functions are any algorithm that transforms data of arbitrary size into data that is of a fixed size.
+They can be used in computer programs for fast data lookups.
 They accelerate the table and database lookups by detecting duplicated records in large files.
-Hash functions are also very useful in cryptography, since they allow to easily verify that some input data maps to a given hash value while protecting the original input, for example a plain text password that should stay secret.
+Hash functions are also very useful in cryptography, since they allow to easily verify that some input data maps to a given hash value while protecting the original input for example a plain text password that should stay secret.